jaytavares/cinesense/README.md

 and turn off when you're done.
 This project provides everything you need to do just that.
 Using it, you can create an adapter that plugs into the interface module cable and adds audio sensing capability to your Bose Cinemate speakers.*

 \* This project is only known to work with Bose Cinemate Series II speakers.
 Since the Cinemate Series I speakers don't have an optical audio input, the Cinesense will not work with them at this time.
+(See Cinemate Series I notes toward bottom)

 [Buy One!](#buy-one)